LIS

 Historical Notes

-A. A program shall include a description of existing geologic, hydrologic, and meteorological conditions within the planning area, and in proximity to the point of withdrawal if it is outside the planning area.
+A. Each local government within the regional planning area shall provide information documenting existing geologic, hydrologic, and meteorological conditions to assist in the development of the regional water supply plan.
+A regional water supply plan shall include a description of existing geologic, hydrologic, and meteorological conditions within the planning area, and in proximity to the point of withdrawal if it is outside the planning area.

-B. A program shall include a description of existing environmental conditions that pertain to, or may affect, in-stream flow, in-stream uses, and sources that provide the current supply.
+B. A regional water supply plan shall include a description of existing environmental conditions that pertain to or may affect in-stream flow, in-stream uses, and sources that provide the current supply.
 This description of conditions may be provided in a distinct section of the plan document or as a part of the existing water sources information required pursuant to 9VAC25-780-70.
-This information may be derived from existing, readily available information and additional detailed studies shall not be required.
+This information may be derived from existing, readily available sources of information, and information provided by the department.
+Additional studies shall not be required.
 The description of conditions shall include the following items, as they are applicable:

 1. State or federal listed threatened or endangered species or habitats of concern;